(Part I) (Part II)

 What fools are now the gods who clamor for my pain!

 To such I give no thought but merciless disdain!

 Who were the ones who begged my aid in saving spring?

-All through the razor-edge of cleverness all sing
+Through the razor-edge of cleverness, all gods sing

 Are cowards newly found behind high Asgard's wall?